Before you start to shop for water filters for your home, you need to understand the science behind filter micron ratings.

 Nominal Micron Filters

 The nominal micron rating of filters demonstrates how effectively they can hold onto materials and particulates at a particular micron size.
 Different water filters have varying levels of effectiveness depending on the material used to manufacture the filter system, the testing method and environment, and the concentration of the impurities in question.
-Usually, a nominal micron rating for a filter will remove be between 60 and 98%.
+Usually, a nominal micron rating for a filter will remove between 60 and 98%.

 Most Common Micron Ratings